Serradella nodules (left) and subclover nodules (right).

 - A deficiency of Molybdenum – 40% of sites surveyed had low Molybdenum which is essential for nitrogen fixation by rhizobia.
 (Note: high molybdenum can impact animal health, so tissue testing and seeking advice is critical).

-- Low soil pH – As soil pH drops below 5 (measured in CaCl2), conditions in soil can become toxic for rhizobia.
+- Low soil pH – As soil pH drops below 5 (measured in CaCl2), conditions in soil can become toxic for rhizobia and numbers decline.
 In the South West survey, soil pH averaged 4.75 in the topsoil and 4.4 in sandy subsoils.
-These results may explain low molybdenum.
+These results may also explain low molybdenum.
+Liming may be an option to increase soil pH and gradually increase the availability of molybdenum.

 - Less effective rhizobia strains – Legumes are typically inoculated with the most effective strain of rhizobia at seeding.
-But these strains cross with less effective native strains so become less effective over time.
+But these strains can exchange genetic material with background strains and become less effective over time.
 Re-inoculation needs to occur about every 5 years, but surveys suggest this is only done on 50% of sites and typically with seed coating formulations.
-Seed coating varies in quality with the number of rhizobia on seed sometimes inadequate at the point of purchase.
+Seed coating varies in quality with the number of rhizobia on the seed sometimes inadequate at the point of purchase.

 - Nutrient availability – in NSW, nodulation was positively associated with phosphorus and sulfur, although low phosphorus and sulfur was much less common in sites surveyed by South West NRM (5-20%) compared to NSW sites (40-73%).